 Condition: The Town Clerk did not perform quarterly audits of traffic citations as required by state law.
 Criteria: Louisiana Revised Statue 32:3983(B) requires that each record of traffic citations be audited quarterly by the Town Clerk.
-Cause and Condition: Management of the Town of Merryville, Louisiana did not realize that a formal quarterly audit of traffic citations is required by state law.
+Cause and Condition: Management of the Town of Merryville did not realize that a formal quarterly audit of traffic citations is required by state law.
 Effect of Condition: By not performing the quarterly audit of traffic citations the Town was not in compliance with state law, also controls over the traffic ticket process are weakened when this procedure is not performed.
 Recommendation: I recommend that the Town Clerk audit the traffic ticket process on a quarterly basis and that the mayor review the audit work.
+Date of Initial Occurrence - June 30, 2012

-Schedule of Current Year Audit Findings and Management's Response Year Ended June 30, 2012
+Schedule of Prior Year Audit Findings Year Ended June 30, 2013